 What’s your latest news?

 And!
-I am currently booking school visits.
+I am currently booking school and library visits.
 Please visit my HarperCollins Speakers Bureau profile for detailed information.

 Keep Holding On focuses on the consequences of bullying.
 What inspired you to write about this topic?

 keep holding on display

 This story was inspired by my own experiences with being bullied pretty much every day.
 I was a total outsider in junior high and high school.
 I wrote about some really embarrassing experiences in this book that I would have been mortified to admit back then.
 But I’m not embarrassed anymore.
 If those things happened to me, they are happening to teens right now.
 So it was time to speak up.